-- Monitor, evaluate, and revise social policies implemented under the austerity measures in collaboration with the Greek National Commission for Human Rights and the participation of relevant elements of civil society, including community organizations and trade unions, in order to assess corrective and remedial measures. - Committee on Economic, Social, and Cultural Rights (CESCR), Committee on the Elimination of All Forms of Discrimination against Women (CEDAW), and the Committee on the Rights of the Child (CRC). - Acknowledge and apply the recommendations from the work of the Greek Truth Committee and the audit on debt/austerity.
+- · Monitor, evaluate, and revise social policies implemented under the austerity measures in collaboration with the Greek National Commission for Human Rights and the participation of relevant elements of civil society, including community organizations and trade unions, in order to assess corrective and remedial measures. - Report on progress of the situation of food insecurity under its obligations to report to international human rights treaty bodies, in particular to the Committee on Economic, Social, and Cultural Rights (CESCR), the Committee on the Elimination of All Forms of Discrimination against Women (CEDAW), and the Committee on the Rights of the Child (CRC).

-- Ensure consultation / vote of Greek Parliament on all major policy changes, following HRIAs to inform the discussion. - Increase participation in decision-making of the people of Greece in the design of policies that affect them through mechanisms such as participatory budgeting.
-These participatory processes should pay particular attention to the inclusion of marginalized groups (e.g. rural communities, migrants), be based on human rights principles, and extend to the transparent management of the country's financial resources. - Respect legally binding human rights protections to all persons within the Greek state, including migrants and refugees.
+- Acknowledge and apply the recommendations from the work of the Greek Truth Committee and the audit on debt/austerity. - Ensure consultation / vote of Greek Parliament on all major policy changes, following HRIAs to inform the discussion. - Increase participation in decision-making of the people of Greece in the design of policies that affect them through mechanisms such as participatory budgeting.
+These participatory processes should pay particular attention to the inclusion of marginalized groups (e.g. rural communities, migrants), be based on human rights principles, and extend to the transparent management of the country's financial resources. - · Respect legally binding human rights protections to all persons within the Greek state, including migrants and refugees.